Glyphosate Renewal in the EU

 On September 30, 2022, the AGG submitted the updated renewal assessment report (RAR) to EFSA.
 For the revised report, the AGG considered additional information gathered through consultations with the public and with Member States, including additional data submitted by the applicant (GRG).

-On October 14, 2022, representatives of the EU Member States had to vote at the Standing Committee on Plants, Animals, Food and Feed (SCoPAFF) on the 1-year extension of the glyphosate approval because the current approval of the active substance glyphosate in Europe expired on December 15, 2022.
+On October 14, 2022, representatives of the EU Member States had to vote at the Standing Committee on Plants, Animals, Food and Feed (SCoPAFF) on the 1-year extension of the glyphosate approval because the then valid approval of the active substance glyphosate in Europe was due to expire on December 15, 2022.

-On 2 December 2022, the European Commission adopted Implementing Regulation (EU) 2022/2364, extending the current approval of the active substance glyphosate by one year until December 15, 2023.
+Therefore, on December 2, 2022, the European Commission adopted Implementing Regulation (EU) 2022/2364, extending the approval of the active substance glyphosate by one year until December 15, 2023.

 The Glyphosate Renewal Group

-The Glyphosate Renewal Group (GRG) is a consortium of eight companies that have come together to support the continued use of glyphosate in Europe and who are seeking the routine renewal of the approval of glyphosate by EU authorities for 2022 and beyond.
+The Glyphosate Renewal Group (GRG) is a consortium of eight companies that have come together to support the continued use of glyphosate in Europe and who were seeking the routine renewal of the approval of glyphosate by EU authorities for 2022 and beyond.
 These companies have combined their efforts and expertise to prepare a dossier containing all of the scientific studies and information necessary to reaffirm the safety of glyphosate.
-While the companies are involved in the manufacturing and sale of glyphosate, the GRG welcomes other interested parties to join them in supporting the renewal of this essential crop protection product.

 Re-approval FAQs